exonum/exonum-doc/src/contributing.md

 !!! tip
     Further explanation about commit message conventions is available [here][git:messages].
+    In short, the title line of the commit should be capitalized, not end with a period, and describe the action performed by the commit in the imperative mood, so that it can complete the sentence “If applied, this commit will <commit title line\>”.
+Note that commits automatically created by `git` (say, merge commits) satisfy these criteria.

 If a particular commit references another issue or PR, please add the reference, for example `refs #1234`, or `fixes #4321`.